NangoHQ/nango/README.md

 }
 ```

-To add a new API, create a new configuration file.
-Here's a step-by-step guide on [how to create a new configuration file](https://github.com/Bearer/Pizzly/wiki/TODO).
+To add a new API, create a new configuration file and add it to the `/integrations` folder of your Pizzly's instance.
+And if you feel like sharing, create a PR so that every developers can use it as well!

 ## License